-Flint panel, viewers react to gritty “Flint Town”: anguish, ambivalence, praise
+Flint panel, viewers react to gritty “Flint Town”: anguish, ambivalence–and who controls Flint’s story?

 “When I find the problem, then I can find the solution,” Willingham reasoned.

 For Coyne, “Flint Town is flawed, worthwhile, and important.”
-Coyne found a middle ground as he read excerpts from the review he had written for Belt Magazine:
+He said he found a middle ground, and read excerpts from the review he had written for Belt Magazine:

 - “Business owners and residents of middle-class enclaves lament the bleak and claustrophobic images of decay that saturate Flint Town.
 Many activists accuse the show of abetting police militarization and engaging in poverty porn while it neglects the efforts of everyday citizens to make their city a better, safer place.”

 - “…if Flint Town is guilty of tedious and repetitive ruin porn, it also shows the beauty of the city in a way that outsiders commonly neglect…the cameras capture the breathless hush of snow falling against a pale street light, or fingers of lightning that dwarf the largest buildings, or blooms of fireworks shimmering overhead when viewers anxiously expect gunfire.
-These are the images I connect with beauty in my hometown, and I have seldom seen them communicated so well by anyone who isn’t from here.
+These are the images I connect with beauty in my hometown, and I have seldom seen them communicated so well by anyone who isn’t from here.”

 Political control vs. artistic control: